-Payday loans are one of the most popular forms of personal loans.
+Payday loans are one of the most popular forms of personal loans available online.
 This is due to their broad leniency regarding credit scores and payment history.

 The lending decision for payday loans focuses much more on employment status than anything else.
 Still, these lenders will look into your credit report for major red flags, which can lead to a denial of service.

 According to GreenStarCash, you will see the funds in your checking account the same or next business day depending on the time of day you apply.
 Try to apply early in the morning to be eligible for same-day funding.